AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 >[!WARNING]
 >
->Not all npm modules for asset manipulation are supported by Asset Compute. npm modules that rely on the existing of other applications such as ImageMagick or OS-dependent libraries.
+>Not all npm modules for asset manipulation are supported by Asset Compute. npm modules that rely on the existence of applications such as ImageMagick or other OS-dependent libraries are not supported..
 It is best to limit to the use of JavaScript-only npm modules.

 1. Open the command line in the root of your Asset Compute project (this can be done in VS Code via __Terminal > New Terminal__) and execute the command: